Solumin/ScriptNScribe/README.md

 To uninstall this later, delete the sandbox using `cabal sandbox delete`.
 (Or just rm -rf the whole directory.)

+The other option is to install the dependencies manually using `cabal install
+<package>`.

 ## Running

 The easiest way to interact with Script-n-Scribe is through GHCi, the Haskell